decred/vspd/docs/two-way-accountability.md

 # Two-way Accountability

-- When dcrvsp is started for the first time, it generates a ed25519 keypair and stores it in the database.
+- When vspd is started for the first time, it generates a ed25519 keypair and stores it in the database.
 This key is used to sign all API responses, and the signature is included in the response header `VSP-Server-Signature`.